shameer/Culturia/README.md

 ## Roadmap

-Create a fraemwork that makes it easy to tape into NLP algorithm and provide an interface for common tasks.
+Create a framework that makes it easy to tape into NLP algorithm and provide an interface for common tasks.

 Look at `ROADMAP.md` for a detailed version of the roadmap.